devbisme/skidl/README.rst

         :target: https://pypi.python.org/pypi/skidl

-SKiDL is a module that allows you to compactly describe the interconnection of electronic circuits and components using Python.
+The SKiDL Python package lets you compactly describe the interconnection of electronic circuits and components.
 The resulting Python program performs electrical rules checking for common mistakes and outputs a netlist that serves as input to a PCB layout tool.